devtut/generate/docs/python/pandas-transform-preform-operations-on-groups-and-concatenate-the-results.md

 ---
-metaTitle Pandas Transform Preform operations on groups and concatenate the results description Simple transform, Multiple results per group
+metaTitle: Pandas Transform Preform operations on groups and concatenate the results
+description: Simple transform, Multiple results per group
 ---

 # Pandas Transform: Preform operations on groups and concatenate the results